City Lit Advanced textile art course

 - Demonstrate contextual understanding

 - Select work for exhibition

-- Contribute to the planning and delivery of a group exhibition.
+- Contribute to the planning and delivery of a public group exhibition.

 What level is the course and do I need any particular skills?

 This course is for intermediate and advanced level students.
 You may have studied on the City Lit textiles course or equivalent.
-You will have some knowledge of textile processes and be willing to undertake research to further develop your knowledge if necessary.
-You will be familiar with using a sketchbook.
-This will be evidenced through a portfolio of your recent work at an informal interview.
+You will have some knowledge of textile processes and be willing to undertake research to further develop your knowledge.
+You will be familiar with using a sketchbook to record and develop ideas.
+These capabilities will be evidenced through a portfolio of your recent work at an informal interview.

 How will I be taught, and will there be any work outside the class?

 The textile studio is equipped with a range of specialist equipment for you to use: Bernina sewing machines, babylock embellishers, heat press, small silk screens, monoprint and basic block printing facilities, basic dye facilities, lots of drawing equipment, specialist books and magazines, protective clothing.
 Some specialist sessions may also be delivered in the digital hub.